sanjay-namdeo/notes/spring/spring-annotations.md

 *@PutMapping* for HTTP PUT
 *@DeleteMapping* for HTTP DELETE
 *@PatchMapping* for HTTP PATCH
-*@RequestBody* to bind HTTP request with an object in a method parameter.
+*@RequestBody* to bind HTTP requests with an object in a method parameter.
 Binds the incoming HTTP request body to that parameter.
 *@ResponseBody* binds the method return value to the response body.
 It tells Spring to serialize an object into JSON or XML format.

 *@RequestParam* to extract the query parameters from the URL.
-*@PathVariable* to extact the values from the URI
+*@PathVariable* to extract the values from the URI

 *@RequestHeader* to get the details of HTTP request headers.
 *@RestController* it is a combination of @Controller and @ResponseBody